Deciding between Round 1 and Round 2?

 Veritas Prep can help.

-Around this time of year, we see many MBA applicants trying to decide whether to submit applications in Round 1 or Round 2.
+Every year as the September application deadlines approach, we see many MBA applicants trying to decide whether to submit MBA applications in Round 1 vs Round 2.
 Ninety percent of spots in an MBA class are taken during these two rounds, but is one option better?
 While admission rates are generally about the same across both rounds, your individual circumstances will dictate your choice.
-If you start working with your Veritas Prep team now, we will help you decide the ideal time to apply and will support you through the entire process.
+If you start working with your Veritas Prep team now, we will help you decide the ideal time to apply and will support you through the entire MBA application process.

 Let’s talk.Call us to discuss your candidacy